CodeAmend/tut-react-redux-forms-router-blog/journal/router.md

     <Route path="greet2" component={Greeting} />
   </Route>
 ```

 * In order to see nested routes you must:
   * {this.props.children} in target component
+* IndexRoute to load "/" as with child component.
+  * allows header, footer and other surroundings.